|

 Assigned to: 14th, 10th, and 210th CABs

-( I think this is the unit that had a sign over the downtown office in Can Tho of "Orville the Otter" )
+( I think this is the unit that had a sign over the downtown office in Can Tho of "Orville the Otter"...the office was a few buildings down from the large MP Building. )

 6th Aviation Platoon, 55th Aviation Company